ethanJPope/Ethan-sFullKeyboard/JOURNAL.md

 one of my robotics mentor.
 That was the majority of my time (about 4hr).
 Then I setup my prints, but after 10 min or so it I noticed filiment was not coming out.
 This was because it was gunking up in the nozel, and I could not fix it.
 So instead I asked my freind to print them for me
 (He has 2 X1 Carbons).
 I also went to my friends house to cut my plate the setup was the longest part, which was about 30 min.
 Then we could just let it cut for about an 1.5 hr while we were at the park.
-That was all I did that day.
+Lastly I pust all of the parts together and tested it, but when I tested it some keys did not work.
+I had justy forget to solder one side of some hotswap sockets.

 # Main Keyboard PCB
 ![IMG_20250803_105525902](https://github.com/user-attachments/assets/d9f3d7c5-ba28-470e-9aa0-512acdd556c4)